xavierlacot/joli.js/README.markdown

     models.human == joli.models.get('human');

+### Are there demo joli.js applications in the wild?
+There are at the moment three open source applications using joli.js:

+* [xavccMobileApp](https://github.com/xavierlacot/xavccMobileApp) is an url shortening application which uses joli.js for storing shortened urls in a local cache;
+* [joli.js-demo](https://github.com/xavierlacot/joli.js-demo/) is a demo application, which contains the unit-tests for joli.js;
+* [joli.api.js-demo](https://github.com/xavierlacot/joli.api.js-demo/) is an Iphone Addressbook-like application, which content gets synchronized with web services.
+This application was built in a couple of hours and was presented a a demo app at [CodeStrong](http://codestrong.com/) in 2011.

 ## Credits and support
 joli.js has been developed by [Xavier Lacot](http://lacot.org/) and is licensed under the MIT license.